Mastermindzh/tidal-hifi/docs/theming.md

 <!-- tocstop -->

-By default tidal-hifi comes with a few themes.
+By default TIDAL Hi-Fi comes with a few themes.
 You can select these in the settings window under the theming tab as shown below.

 ![Settings window with the theming tab opened](./images/theming.png)